 Terre Blanche (Chateau) - 17 POINTS

-There can’t be much doubt that the Chateau course at Terre Blanche is the best course in the area by quite some mile.
-The course was designed by Dave Thomas and opened, originally under the guises of the Four Seasons company, in 2000.
-It is only about an hour from Cannes but as you drive up through the hills, through sleepy villages, you feel a lot further away from the hustle and bustle of the Cote d’Azur.
+There can’t be much doubt that the Chateau course at Terre Blanche is the best course in the area by quite some distance.
+The course was designed by Dave Thomas and opened in 2000, originally under the guise of the Four Seasons company.
+It is only about an hour from Cannes but, as you drive up through the hills, through sleepy villages, you feel a lot further away from the hustle and bustle of the Cote d’Azur.

-This is no quaint golf course though, it’s build as the centrepiece of the Four Seasons resort and the whole place oozes quality, and money.
-The clubhouse and restaurants are functional over characterful but the service is exemplary and always friendly.
+This is no quaint golf course though.
+It’s built as the centrepiece of the Four Seasons resort and the whole place oozes quality, and money.
+The clubhouse and restaurants are functional rather than characterful, but the service is exemplary and always friendly.

 So to the golf.
-This is a great test of your game but it is not ridiculously penal either.
-It’s not a course which you will have too much trouble scoring on if you are hitting it well enough.
+This is a great test of your game but it is not ridiculously punishing either.
+You won't have too much trouble scoring if you are hitting it well enough.
 It is long off the back tees (over 7,200 yards with a ‘slope’ of 150!) but from the yellow tees it doesn’t feel too long at 6680 yards.
-Partly that is because you have plenty of elevated tees and the ground around here runs pretty fast for most of the year.
+In part, that is because they have plenty of elevated tees, and the ground around here runs pretty fast for most of the year.

-Having said that it is a course which you need to really concentrate on and experience definitely helps pick some of the best lines off the tee and knowing where the trouble lurks.
-Creeks criss-cross several holes and there are some elevated greens that can really catch you out if you just choose play the yardages on the card – the par 3 second hole is one which always seems to play longer than the number, the waterfall may have something to do with that!
+Having said that, this is a course on which you need to really concentrate and experience definitely helps you pick some of the best lines off the tee.
+It helps to know where the trouble lurks.
+Creeks criss-cross several holes and there are some elevated greens that can really catch you out if you just choose to play the yardages on the card.
+The par 3 second hole is one which always seems to play longer than the number, the waterfall may have something to do with that!

-It’s hard to pick out a particular favourite hole but the 11th is probably the signature hole – a great par 5 where a good drive will leave you with a chance of getting to the green in 2 but there is plenty of water and rocks to navigate to make it.
-If you have a close match going then the 18th can provide plenty of drama.
-A wall runs along the right hand side and it seems to be a fairly rare occurrence that either me or a partner aren’t over it at some stage on the hole.
+It’s hard to pick out a particular favourite hole but the 11th is probably the signature hole – a great par 5 where a good drive will leave you with a chance of getting to the green in 2, but with plenty of water and rocks to navigate first.
+If you have a close match going. the 18th can provide plenty of drama.
+A wall runs along the right hand side and it is a rare occasion when either my partner or I aren’t over the wrong side of it at some stage on the hole.

 All in all, I would say it is hard to come off Terre Blanche dissatisfied.
 Every time I have played the course it has been in fantastic condition and there are plenty of holes which will stick in your mind as you look back over the round with a very nice glass of white wine in the beautifully appointed clubhouse.
 Yep, life in Terre Blanche isn’t bad at all!